The minaret of a mosque in a mountain village in Turkey (Photograph: Patrick Comerford, 2009)

 The divisions of Islam

 Islam consists of a number of religious denominations that are essentially similar in belief but with significant theological and legal differences.
 The primary division is between the Sunni and the Shi'a, with Sufism generally considered a mystical inflection of Islam rather than a distinct school.
-About 85 per cent of Muslims are Sunni and about 15 per cent are Shi'a.
+About 85 per cent of Muslims are Sunni and about 15% are Shi'a.

 Sunnis recognise four major legal traditions, or madhhabs: Hanafi, Maliki, Shafi'i and Hanbali.
 All four accept the validity of the others and a Muslim might choose any one that he/she finds agreeable.
 There are also several orthodox theological or philosophical traditions within Sunnism.
 For example, the recent Salafi movement sees itself as restorationist and claims to derive its teachings from the original sources of Islam.